 - Always gather and save delivery documentation.
 Merchants can request that a package must be signed for to be delivered, proving that it is now in the hands of the purchaser or listed recipient of the order.
-The merchant can request that UPS or Fedex request delivery on all their orders to prevent claims that the package was stolen off the porch or never delivered.
+Most of the time a merchant can request that UPS or Fedex request signatures on all their orders to prevent claims that the package was stolen off the porch or never delivered.
 The merchant can use the signature as evidence to the banks that the customer has possession of the merchandise.

 - Make a commitment to providing excellent customer service.
 By building a relationship with your customer, they are far less likely to commit friendly fraud against you.
 If there is any issue at all with the product or the service and they know that you are willing to help them, the customer is more likely to ask for help first before filing a chargeback.

 By documenting shipping, recording phone calls, keeping track of all email conversations and above all, providing excellent customer service to customers, merchants can significantly reduce the number of chargebacks that they receive.

 Customer blacklists and the network effect: what merchants can do to avoid repeat friendly fraud

 Similar to our documentation advice above, if a merchant has lost a dispute from a customer on what they believe is a clear case of friendly fraud, it’s advisable to document the chargeback in order to avoid accepting an order from that customer in the future.
 While it is indeed possible that this customer filed their first chargeback, and was unaware they they could initially reach out to the merchant to resolve the matter, it’s quite likely that they have filed chargebacks against other merchants, won and are continuing their pattern.

 Keeping a customer blacklist helps prevent you from repeat friendly fraud offenses, but it is likely to be of little use in detecting new attempts.